 - Stamp duty

 - Removal company

 - Cleaning costs

 - Settling in

-Of course, every move is different and individual circumstances change.
+Of course, every situation is different and individual circumstances change, including how long it takes to move house.
 However, it’s helpful to have some ballpark figures to give you an idea of where you stand.

-Need help finding the best deal for you?
+Need help finding the right deal for you?
 Get a quote from a mortgage adviser below for free, without the fuss or headache.